|

 almost an additional 30 years thereafter.
 The Virgin Mobile

-prepaid brand definitely isn't going anywhere anytime soon!
+prepaid brand definitely wasn't going anywhere anytime soon!

 Sprint

-did state, however, that decisions will be made regarding
+did state, however, that decisions would be made regarding

 "streamlining" the prepaid business to yield "synergies."